dougeby/IntuneDocs/intune/education-settings-configure-ios.md

 ## Next steps

-Now, when a teacher uses the Classroom app, they will have full control over student devices.
+Now when teachers use the Classroom app, they'll have full control over student devices.

 For more information about the Classroom app, see [Classroom help](https://help.apple.com/classroom/ipad/2.0/), on the Apple web site.